 In 2009 and 2010, through our first Farmer and Rancher Listening Tour, hundreds of family farmers and ranchers helped Friends of Family Farmers identify seven major issues that socially responsible farmers and ranchers face as they work to get their goods to Oregon families.
-At the Farmer and Rancher Delegation in early 2010, farmers and ranchers from around the state identified and ratified three priority actions to address each of the seven major issues.
+At the Farmer and Rancher Delegation in early 2010, farmers and ranchers from around the state identified priority actions to address each of these seven major issues.
 The resulting document is the Agricultural Reclamation Act (ARA) and it outlines a pathway forward so that Oregonians can work together to change barriers into opportunities and help reclaim our food and agricultural system.

 For questions about the surveys or listening sessions, please contact: info @ friendsoffamilyfarmers.org.